 The Re-birth of Merengue

-Through the 1980’s Merengue experienced a downturn after their huge popularity of the late 1970s.
+Through the 1980s Merengue experienced a downturn after its huge popularity in the late 1970s.
 That popularity had been led by Johnny Ventura, Wilfrido Vargas, el Conjunto Quisqueya and Josie Esteban.
-However, in the early 1990’s, Merengue decided to barrow a page form the Salsa book to revitalize its genre.
+However, in the early 1990s, Merengue decided to borrow a page from the Salsa book to revitalize its genre.

 Merengue artists began using romantic themes instead of macho and double-meaning ones.
 Converting popular ballads to merengue was part of doing that.
-New, young, good-looking faces (and bodies) with new romantic-type of songs began appearing in the scene and growing rapidly in popularity.
+New, young, good-looking faces (and bodies) with new romantic-type of songs began appearing on the scene and snowballing in popularity.

 Artists like Olga Tañon, Zona Roja, Grupo Manía, Manny Manuel, Giselle, Melina León, and Elvis Crespo came to the light.
 They began attracting a huge following and releasing mega-hits by the bunches.

 Another artist that greatly influenced the rebirth of merengue was Dominican Juan Luis Guerra.
 With his group 440, Guerra would not only introduce romantic themes but also bring the eventual rebirth of the Bachata genre.

 Merengue has always been popular with dancers for its simple dancing steps.
 Club owners like merengue bands as the audiences dance more and because they normally charge less than Salsa bands.
 With these factors colluding, the popularity of merengue exploded.

 One of the first groups to start the new romantic merengue trend was Chantelle.
 The all-female Puerto Rican group was formed in 1988 and had three singers, with Olga Tañon being one of them.
 Chantelle disbanded around 1991 shortly after Olga decided to leave the group to become a soloist.